So, we’ve told you that games are a great engagement tool. They can drive traffic to your website, boost your brand, and increase sales as a result.

-Promote the game on your social media channels, throughout the campaign (Not just at the start!).
+Promote the game on your social media channels throughout the campaign (not just at the start!).
 Challenge your followers to beat your staff scores, respond to their comments and questions and keep those conversations going.
-Build up a rapport with the people coming to your social media page and they are more likely to play your game and potentially sign up to your marketing lists.
+Build up a rapport with the people coming to your social media page and they'll be more likely to play your game and potentially sign up to your marketing lists.

 All of this can make your brand feel more approachable and human, especially if your core service or product isn’t the sort of thing that typically gets people excited.